 In this context the work of John has God himself as a “structuring” subject, that is to say, the A and Ω, the cycle itself.
 Depending on the perspective we take we could situate ourselves in the first case, which we may call “epistolary”, or in the latter case which we could then call “visionary”.
 The latter is characterized by the absence of direct speech or even description of any kind: it is the symbol itself before our eyes, or in our minds.

 In other words, in the Book of Revelation the characteristic arc shape of all creative production is complicated by the fact that John is sometimes an active agent (Case 1), included in the center of the narrative, and other times he is a mere transmitter of visions that present themselves with increasing intensity and significance (Case 4).
-The reader, luckily, has to settle for Cases 2 and 3, and therein lies the conflict, since it seems highly improbable that most readers can share the visionary experienced that overwhelemed John in the island of Patmos, let alone share the insights of the Alpha and Omega itself.
+Settling for Cases 2 and 3 are also problematic

 Musically speaking this results in a different emphasis (theme, orchestral, harmonic, etc.) depending on the plane (or Case) we are moving on: the epistolary or the visionary.